JaKuba23/JaKuba23/README.md

 Eager to apply theoretical knowledge in practical work.
 Committed to contributing to improving security systems.
 Actively seeking guidance and support to enhance learning and personal development.
-Additionally, working on creating game servers, primarily for Minecraft, and exploring opportunities with Roblox.
+Additionally, I’m working on creating game servers, primarily for Minecraft, and exploring opportunities with Roblox.
+Feel free to join my community on Discord at [dc metmc.pl](https://discord.gg/374130581836922880) to connect, share ideas, and collaborate.
 By the way, what kind of music do you enjoy, or have you seen any good movies lately?
 **Fun fact:** I built my first computer at around the age of 5.